ev3nvy/rman-rs/README.md

 Decompressed [zstd][zstd] data is a binary [flatbuffer][flatbuffers] format.
 This crate uses [generated code](src/generated/flatbuffer.rs) from a mostly complete schema over at [this repository][rman-schema].

+[rman-schema][rman-schema] repository is only added as a submodule as a way to track which schema version is used.

 ## Status